Real estate can be an exhilarating profession.

-In fact, there’s really no property description here at all.
-Had it not been for the pretty image, we probably would have skipped over this listing altogether.
+In fact, this listing lacks a property description altogether.
+Had it not been for the pretty image, we probably would have skipped over this listing completely.
 (See, images do matter!).
-But once we got into the meat of the listing, we saw that there’s no real information about the deal (and that was the only image included).

 Compare this to Property Description #2, which has significantly more information.